hoppersroppers/fundamentals/ImprovingYou/2-ComputerRelatedHealth.md

 # Computer Related Health

-## <iframe allowfullscreen height="360" src="https://www.youtube.com/embed/VTQZ2_N1LEQ?wmode=opaque" width="640"></iframe> If you're going to be working through this course, competing in a Capture the Flag (CTF), or just binging Netflix because you deserve it, these are a few changes you can put into your life that will make you a happier and healthier person.
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/VTQZ2_N1LEQ?wmode=opaque" width="640"></iframe>

+If you're going to be working through this course, competing in a Capture the Flag (CTF), or just binging Netflix because you deserve it, these are a few changes you can put into your life that will make you a happier and healthier person.

 ## Ergonomics